roman-milk/roman-milk.github.io/the-escort.md

  "No, not in the least.
 You are paying for my time and that's all I have to know.
 However, if you walk away from me during the evening to go to the john or something it would help if I knew some things in case someone comes up to talk with me while you're gone.
 Things like where did we meet, how long have we been a couple, what do you do for a living and other stuff like that.
 Or should I just say, "Sorry, you need to ask Phil."

  "I'm a stock broker.
 We met when you had a flat tire and I stopped to help you put on the spare and I have a large three bedroom apartment on Columbus Square.
 Anything else can be answered with a "Don't you think that is just a little personal?"
 After all, you are a married woman and you don't need things getting back to your hubby, right?
 One other thing.
 Is it going to make you uncomfortable if I touch you, fondle you a little and act as a man normally does with his lady love?"
-Report_Story #2